Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 Inner tube

 It is a rubber tube inside the tire of the wheel.
-It is filled with air to get a better grip and comfortable driving on the street.
+It is filled with air to give a better grip and make it comfortable to drive on the street.

 Freehub